Introduction

 Finding a parking space in Cortina d'Ampezzo at certain times of the year is almost a mission impossible.
 During peak season and peak hours, the enormous influx of tourists quickly fills almost all the available parking spaces, both in the village and in the mountain passes, causing traffic and frustration.

-Since we know the importance of this topic, we have written an article in which we describe the most known car parks, but we also share you some less known places to leave the car, you can find it below:
+Since we know the importance of this topic, we have written an article in which we describe the most known parking lots, but we also share with you some lesser-known places to leave the car.
+You can find it below:

 Tourist Flow